ChineduCode/TodoApp/README.md

 - **Note**: The todo automatically saves to the browsers localStorage
 - Toggle light and dark mode (not available yet)
 - **Bonus**: Drag and drop to reorder items on the list(no available yet)
+- Making it a fullstack web app(currently on it)